kaist-ina/TopFull/README.md

 Load is generated through Locust from a separate machine.
 We provide bash files for load generation in `TopFull_loadgen` directory.
 You can configure the desired throughput for each API by modifying the bash files.
 Install Locust and the required packages for running the code.
-For the appropriate version of the packages refer to requirements.txt file.
+For the appropriate version of the packages, refer to **requirements.txt** file in TopFull_loadgen directory.
 A single locust process cannot use multiple CPU cores.
 Therefore, multiple processes should be created to generate more users.

 You may set a path to run the locust command.